-Northern Ireland royalists on The Mall ahead of coronation
+Northern Ireland royalists on The Mall ahead of Coronation

 Dame Mary Peters will be among the first people on parade behind the newly crowned King in her role as Lady Companion of the Order of the Garter.

-Pupils from Methodist College Belfast will be part of a choir singing at the coronation.
+Pupils from Methodist College Belfast will be part of a choir singing at the Coronation.